KDE/wacomtablet/README.md

 Building & manual installation
 ==============================

 This is *not* a recommended way to use this application.
-Installing it manually creates files untracked by your pacakge manager.
+Installing it manually creates files untracked by your package manager.
 This can cause everyone problems later on.
 Please contact your distribution's maintainers to package it instead.

 Run-time dependencies: